andreyorst/fennel-proto-repl-protocol/README.md

 - `{"id": ID, "op": "accept", "data": "done"}` - message was accepted by the REPL process.
 - `{"id": ID, "op": "print", "descr": "stdin", "data": "text"}` - the REPL process requested `"data"` to be printed.
 - `{"id": ID, "op": "read", "pipe": "path"}` - the REPL process requested user input.
-  By default the user input is handled by attaching it to the named pipe.
+  By default, the user input is handled by attaching it to the named pipe.
   See [the input-handling section](#handling-user-input) for more info.
 - `{"id": ID, "op": "eval", "values": ["value 1", "value 2"]}` - the REPL process returned the results of the evaluation.
   Values are stored in a list.